ansys/pyedb/doc/source/Getting_started/Troubleshooting.rst

    path\to\AnsysEM\v231\commonfiles\CPython\3_7\winx64\Release\python"

-Error installing PyAEDT using pip
+Error installing PyEDB using pip
 ---------------------------------
 - **Proxy server**: If your company uses a proxy server, you may have to update proxy settings at the command line.
 For more information, see the `Using a Proxy